 The RSMC franchise agreement allows for specific adjustments in RSMC's compensation during the first three rate years (2011-2013) to support providing services to the rate payers.
-To make adjustments for the 2016 rate year, RSMC is required to submit a contractor's compensation application based on actual services provided in 2015, the reconciliation of the actual revenue received for 2014, and the projected costs for providing service in the 2016 rate year.
+To make adjustments for the 2016 rate year, RSMC is required to submit a contractor's compensation application based on actual services provided in 2015, the reconciliation of the actual revenue received for 2013 and 2014, and the projected costs for providing service in the 2016 rate year.
 The application was submitted to the SBWMA for their review and approval.

-The SBWMA compiled data from the RSMC compensation application, data from South Bay Recycling (Shoreway Environmental Center operator), and information regarding member agency fees and other associated costs into a consolidated rate report "SBWMA Final Report Reviewing the 2016 Recology San Mateo County Compensation Application, September 17, 2015" (SBWMA 2016 Rate Report).
+The SBWMA compiled data from the RSMC compensation application, data from South Bay Recycling (Shoreway Environmental Center operator), and information regarding member agency fees and other associated costs into a consolidated rate report "SBWMA Final Report Reviewing the 2016 Recology San Mateo County Compensation Application, September 17, 2016" (SBWMA 2016 Rate Report.)
 The rate increases or decreases recommended in the SBWMA 2016 Rate Report represent rate adjustments for each member agency that the SBWMA believes are necessary to meet the revenue requirements to provide garbage and recyclables collection services for 2016.

-The proposed rates for the County franchised area are listed in Exhibit A to the Resolution and represent a 2.7% rate increase for residential customers who have 20 and 32-gallon carts from the rates previously set by your Board for 2015.
-The SBWMA 2016 Rate Report noted the RSMC's 2016 compensation application is based upon adjustments to the 2014, 2015 and the 2016 projected costs, performance incentives/disincentive payments for 2014, and anticipated 2016 costs.
+The proposed rates for CSA-8 are listed in Exhibit A to the resolution and represent a 2.7% rate increase for carts that are billed on the tax roll and a 2% rate increase for bin services, from the rates previously set by your Board for 2015.
+The SBWMA 2016 Rate Report noted the RSMC's 2016 compensation application is based upon adjustments to the 2015 costs, the 2016 projected costs, and performance incentives/disincentive payments for 2015.
 The 2014 rate year was the first year that contractor compensation adjustments were based upon changes in the Consumer Price Indexes (CPI).

 RSMC's costs are broken into nine cost categories and each is allocated based upon four operational statistics specific to our areas.
 These operational statistics are updated annually in April and May, and include: route labor hours, route hours, number of containers in service, and number of accounts serviced.
 RSMC's compensation is allocated each year based on the updated statistics.
 Therefore, the percent of cost allocated to each Member Agency changes each year.
 The Department's analysis looked at four areas: review of the SBWMA 2016 Rate Report, the projections of costs until the end of the contract term (2020), the indexes used for cost adjustments, and the revenue collected from both commercial and residential customers.
-The SBWMA 2016 Rate Report indicated a rate increase was not necessary for 2016, but the analysis included an estimated surplus for 2015 and 2016.
-These projections will not be reconciled until the end of the rate years for 2016 and 2017.
-The Department's analysis does not include these projections until the year in which they will be reconciled due to fluctuations in commercial accounts and services.
-The Department's analysis also reviewed the projected costs and revenue through 2020 based on specific assumptions to determine whether a significant shortfall at the end of the contract term would be anticipated.
-Any shortfall at the end of the franchise agreement term must be paid in the first rate year following the contract end.
+The SBWMA 2016 Rate Report indicated a rate increase was not necessary for 2016, but the SBWMA analysis included estimated projections for surpluses for 2015, 2016, and 2017, which will not be reconciled until the rate years following those specific years.
+The Department's analysis does not include these projections until the year in which they will be reconciled due to fluctuations in commercial accounts, indices and services which can have a direct impact on revenue.

+The Department's analysis indicates that CSA-8 will not collect enough revenue to cover the projected costs for 2016 without a rate increase.
+The Department reviewed the costs and revenue through 2020 based on specific assumptions to determine whether a significant shortfall at the end of the contract term would be anticipated.
+Any shortfall at the end of the franchise agreement term must be paid in the first year following the contract end.
+At this time, the Department is recommending an increase to reduce the projected shortfall at the end of the contract term.